theseanything/civilservicelgbt.github.io/_posts/2018-03-26-civil-service-pride-2018.md

 Thanks to the work of our regional organisers, we also expect to take part in Pride events in Nottingham, Glasgow and Edinburgh.

-[a:gender](http://www.agender.org.uk) are also planning to take part in Sparkle.
+[a:gender](http://www.agender.org.uk) are also planning to take part in the [Sparkle Weekend](https://www.sparkle.org.uk/sparkle-in-the-park) in Manchester between 6 July 2018 and 8 July 2018.

 > If you would like to organise a Civil Service group as part of Pride in your local area, please [get in contact with us](/about/contact-us/).